yusufsumerrr/MPU6050-Sensor-Fusion-Complementary-Filter/README.md

 	z_gyr = ((uint8_t) dataz[0] << 8) + dataz[1];
 }
 ```
-- This function reads the raw ``accelerometer``and``gyroscope``data from the MPU6050 sensor via``I2C``and stores them in the corresponding variables.
-In the first part, the 16-bit raw data of the accelerometer’s X, Y, and Z axes are read from the MPU6050’s consecutive register addresses using the`HAL_I2C_Mem_Read`function, and the high and low bytes are combined and assigned to the`x_acc`,`y_acc`,and`z_acc`variables.
-In the second part, the same procedure is performed for the gyroscope, and the angular velocity data for the X, Y, and Z axes are written to the`x_gyr`,`y_gyr`, and`z_gyr`variables.
-This function only acquires raw sensor data; scaling, filtering, or angle computation is not performed at this stage.

 ---

-The raw accelerometer and gyroscope data have been read from the MPU6050 sensor.
+7.The raw accelerometer and gyroscope data have been read from the MPU6050 sensor.
 The next objective is to use these raw measurements to obtain the ``Euler angles (Roll, Pitch, Yaw),``which describe the system’s orientation in space.
 These three angles represent the rotation of a rigid body about its three principal axes around its center of mass.

 ![Airplane_control_Roll_Pitch_Yaw (1)](https://github.com/user-attachments/assets/47011d33-7899-4b49-b2c7-b3fe929cafe9)